ZewoGraveyard/TodoBackend/README.md

 ### Deploying the project with Docker
 To begin, clone the repository (`git clone https://github.com/Zewo/TodoBackend.git`) and [install Docker](https://docs.docker.com/engine/installation/).

+#### Basic Deployment
-There is a basic Dockerfile in the root of the repository that installs Swift, builds the application, and runs it.
-Before you can use it, however, you need to set the [API_ROOT](https://github.com/Zewo/TodoBackend/blob/master/Dockerfile#L7) environmental variable to the full url at which it will be deployed (for example, `https://myapi.com/`).
+There is a simple Dockerfile in the root of the repository that installs Swift, builds the application, and runs it.

 Once you have the Dockerfile configured, build the docker image (`docker build -t zewo/todobackend .`).
 With the image built, run it using the [`docker run`](https://docs.docker.com/engine/reference/run/) family of commands.
-For example, `docker run -itd -p 0.0.0.0:80:8080 zewo/todobackend` will start a container running the Todo Backend application in the background, and map the containers `8080` port to the machine's `80` (default http) port.
+For example, `docker run -itd -e API_ROOT="http://localhost:8080/" -p 80:8080 zewo/todobackend` will start a container running the Todo Backend application in the background, and map the containers `8080` port to the machine's `80` (default http) port.

+#### Docker Compose
+When deploying the application to production, you want to store the todos in a real database.
+With Docker, the recommended way to do this is to use Docker Compose which runs multiple docker containers and allows them to communicate.

+Included in the repository is an example configuration (`docker-compose.yml`).
+The configuration does need to be adjusted depending on the ip of the deployed application (change the environmental variable API_ROOT).
+Afterwards, you just need to run `docker-compose up` and Docker handles the rest.

 ## Support
 If you need any help you can join our [Slack](http://slack.zewo.io) and go to the **#help** channel.
 Or you can create a Github [issue](https://github.com/Zewo/Zewo/issues/new) in our main repository.
 When stating your issue be sure to add enough details, specify what module is causing the problem and reproduction steps.